Form 5471: How US Citizens File a Foreign Corporation with the IRS

 The categories are as follows:

-Category 2: This filing category applies in the year when a US person acquires 10% or more of the stock in a foreign corporation as an officer or director.
+- Category 2: This filing category applies in the year when a US person acquires 10% or more of the stock in a foreign corporation as an officer or director.
 Category 2 filers only have to report a minimal amount of information about the corporation and the US acquirer.

-Category 3: This category applies to any US person who adds to their stock in a company, thereby surpassing the 10% minimum ownership, or any US person who sells their stock in a company so that they own less than 10%.
+- Category 3: This category applies to any US person who adds to their stock in a company, thereby surpassing the 10% minimum ownership or any US person who sells their stock in a company so that they own less than 10%.
 Category 3 filers must report a large amount of information, including an income statement, an opening and closing balance sheet, and the identity of other US shareholders.

-Category 4: Category 4 filers must report everything that Category 3 filers must report, as well as any information regarding the corporation’s undistributed earnings and any reportable transactions.
-To meet this categorization, you must be a US person who owns more than 50% of the stock of a foreign corporation.
+- Category 4: Category 4 filers must report everything that Category 3 filers must report, as well as any information regarding the corporation’s undistributed earnings and any reportable transactions.
+To meet this categorisation, you must be a US person who owns more than 50% of the stock of a foreign corporation.

 There is a separate set of laws governing Controlled Foreign Corporations that determine which companies are deemed to be US CFCs.
-Generally, if you, along with other US persons, own more than 50% of a foreign corporation, it is considered a CFC.

 In the case of a CFC, certain types of income are treated as Subpart F income that flows through to the US shareholders and is taxed on the shareholders’ personal returns as ordinary income.